renecotyfanboy/CADET/README.md

 ## Usage

-The CADET pipeline inputs either raw *Chandra* images with units of counts (numbers of captured photons) or normalized processed background-subtracted and/or exposure-corrected images.
-When using flux images for instance, try normalizing them by the lowest pixel value so all pixel values are higher than or equal to unity.
-The input image is afterwards automatically scaled by a logarithm and normalized by the highest pixel value.
+The CADET pipeline inputs either raw *Chandra* images in units of counts (number of captured photons) or normalized background-subtracted and/or exposure-corrected images.
+When using e.g. flux images, normalize them by the lowest pixel value so all pixel values are higher than or equal to 1.
+Before inference the input image is also automatically scaled by a logarithm and normalized by the highest pixel value.

 Currently only 128x128 images are supported, however, an improvement that would enable arbitrarily sized images is under development (so-far the images were cropped and re-binned via ciao_contrib (CIAO 4.13), however, an Astropy version is being developed).

 Both the ***CADET_search*** and ***CADET_size*** pipelines are composed as selfstanding scripts.
-Discrimination threshold for the ***CADET_search*** pipeline was set to 0.9 to supress false positive detections, while the threshold of the ***CADET_size*** pipeline was set to 0.55 so the predicted volumes are not underestimated nor overestimated (for more info see the [Diploma thesis](pdfs/diploma_thesis.pdf)).
+The discrimination threshold for the ***CADET_search*** pipeline was set to 0.9 to suppress false positive detections, while the threshold of the ***CADET_size*** pipeline was set to 0.55 so the predicted volumes are not underestimated nor overestimated (for more info see the [Diploma thesis](pdfs/diploma_thesis.pdf)).
 However, the thresholds of both pipelines are changeable and can be set to an arbitrary value between 0 and 1.

-The scripts can be run by simply calling (possibly with a threshold parameter - float from 0 to 1):
+The scripts can be run by simply calling (possibly with a `threshold` parameter - float from 0 to 1):

 ```console
 $ python3 CADET_size.py foldername [threshold]